cristianglezm/EvoGarden/Planning.md

     -   **Responsibilities**:
         -   `processNutrientHealing`: Scans for all nutrients and applies their healing effect to nearby flowers.
         -   `handleInsectReproduction`: Scans for pairs of insects of the same species on the same cell, initiating reproduction.
 It handles the creation of a new `Egg` with a `genome` created by crossing over the parents' genomes with a chance of mutation, then puts the parents on a `reproductionCooldown`.
-        -   `propagateSignal`: Handles the propagation of a signal through adjacent, friendly `TerritoryMark` actors.
+        -   `propagateSignal`: Handles the propagation of a signal through adjacent, friendly `TerritoryMark` actors, allowing for a hive-wide communication system for honeybees.

 -   **Behavior System (`lib/behaviors/`)**: This is a modular pattern for separating actor logic.
 The engine calls a dedicated function for each actor type, passing the actor's state and a `context` object with necessary global information.
 Crucially, behaviors no longer create UI notifications directly; they now push structured `AppEvent` objects into the context's `events` array.